richmilton/homelink/README.md

 npm run db-init
 ```

-Next, import the postman collection from `./postman/dev.postman_collection`
+Next, import and run the postman collection from `./postman/dev.postman_collection`

 See some registered devices at http://localhost:3000/dashboard